-For Google Chair Eric Schmidt, establishing clearly defined roles is key to running efficient meetings.
-All meetings must have a designated leader who serves as the key decision maker for that specific project or initiative.
+For former Google executive chairman Eric Schmidt, establishing clearly defined roles is key to running efficient meetings.
+All meetings must have a designated leader who serves as the key decision-maker for that specific project or initiative.
 This leader has the final say and helps guarantee the meeting has a productive outcome.

 Seek Feedback, Not Consensus.

 My feelings on meetings are so strong that we’ve worked them into the very rules we govern ourselves by – our Leadership Principles.
 In particular, we’ve learned that big meetings are usually where consensus thinking creeps in, and that’s something we strive to avoid.

 I talk more about the dangers of consensus on this episode of Seeking Wisdom👇